EspressoBeans/eb-npm-version-bump/README.md

 **TODO**
-- Currently only used for private repos, need to add flag that will bypass npm login when publishing public repos

 - Need to be able to commit new version in git repo when there is descrepancy between npm version and package.json version.